Backend Engines¶

 CH₃F has no 1-4 pairs, so all three harmonic engines agree exactly.

-Choosing an Engine¶
+Choosing an engine¶

 | Use Case | Recommended Engine | Why |